VINCE SLUPSKIRUNVAN® AMBASSADOR

-Vince runs with the Seattle Green Lake Running Group, which is bringing 100 runners (!) to the 2018 Vancouver Marathon.
+Vince runs with the Seattle Green Lake Running Group, which is bringing 100 runners to the 2018 Vancouver Marathon.
 He lives in north Seattle with his wife, son, and daughter.
 He appraises commercial real estate and is interested in the comparative history and urban planning of Seattle and Vancouver.
-You can find him on Facebook.

-Take us back to the first time you ran in the Vancouver Marathon.
+Take us back to your first BMO Vancouver Marathon.
 What was it like?
 How long ago was it?
-What do you think has changed since then in the Vancouver running scene?
+What do you think has changed in the running scene since then?

-Name a few of your favourite places to run in Vancouver or your city.
+Name a few of your favourite places to run in Vancouver and Seattle.
 Why do they stand out for you?

 Wow, 40 years of running makes for a lot of memorable runs!
 Stone Mountain, Georgia at dusk; Calcutta at dawn; the India Gate in Delhi; the bike trails in Boulder where the prairie dogs poke out of their holes; the Chattahoochee River near Atlanta; the National Mall in DC; the University of Wisconsin campus.
 But there’s a route in San Francisco that I’ve done a few times that I think is my all-time favorite: Fisherman’s Wharf through the Marina, then Chrissy Field to the Golden Gate Bridge, around the point to Golden Gate Park, through Haight-Ashbury, and back down Market Street to downtown.
 The city of Twain, Maupin, Ginsberg, the Grateful Dead, Jefferson Airplane, and the Summer of Love!